-The retirement rates were based on historical and current demographic data, adjusted to reflect estimated future experience and professional judgment.

-Retirement Age for Inactive Vested Participants: Age 60 for Groups 1 and 2 and age 55 for Group 4.
 The retirement age for inactive vested participants was based on historical and current demographic data, adjusted to reflect economic conditions of the area and estimated future experience and professional judgment.

 Unknown Data for Participants: Same as those exhibited by participants with similar known characteristics.
-Family Composition: 80% of participants are assumed to be married (previously, 100%).
+Family Composition: 80% of participants are assumed to be married.
 Females are assumed to be three years younger than their spouses.
 Benefit Election: All participants are assumed to elect Option A. The benefit election reflects the fact that all benefit options are actuarially equivalent.
-2017 Salary: 2017 salary equal to salaries provided in the data, annualized for new hires.
+2019 Salary: 2019 salary equal to salaries provided in the data, annualized for new hires.
 Total Service: Total creditable service reported in the data.
-Net 3(8)(c) Payments: \$1,254,783 per year (previously, \$1,081,739 per year) Actuarial Value of Assets: Market value of assets as reported in the System's Annual Statement less unrecognized return in each of the last five years.
+Net 3(8)(c) Liability: Estimated liability of \$16.1 million based on the average annual net 3(8)(c) benefits of the prior two years and the average characteristics of retired participants and beneficiaries (previously, there was an allowance for net 3(8)(c) payments of \$1,254,783 added to the normal cost).
+Actuarial Value of Assets: Market value of assets as reported in the System's Annual Statement less unrecognized return in each of the last five years.
 Unrecognized return is equal to the difference between the actual market return and the expected return on the market value and is recognized over a five-year period, further adjusted, if necessary, to be within 10% of the market value.
 Actuarial Cost Method: Entry Age Normal Actuarial Cost Method.
 Entry Age is the attained age of the participant minus years of creditable service.
 Normal Cost and Actuarial Accrued Liability are calculated on an individual basis and are allocated by salary with Normal Cost determined using the plan of benefits applicable to each participant.
-Justification for Change in Actuarial Assumptions: Based on past experience and future expectations, the following actuarial assumption were changed as of January 1, 2018: The investment return assumption was lowered from 7.75% to 7.50%.
-The retirement rates for employees hired after April 1, 2012 were revised to match the rates for employees hired before April 1, 2012.
-In addition, there were minor changes to the rates prior to age 54 for Group 4 employees.
-The assumed interest on employee contributions was increased from 2.0% to 3.5%.
-The administrative expense assumption was lowered from \$1,127,500 to \$1,000,000.
-The percentage of employees assumed to be married was lowered from 100% to 80%.
-The percentage of accidental disability retirees who are expected to die from the same cause as the disability was lowered from 40% to 20% for Groups 1 and 2 employees and increased from 40% to 60% for Group 4 employees.
-The allowance for net 3(8)(c) payments was increased from \$1,081,739 to \$1,254,783 per year.
+Justification for Change in Actuarial Assumptions: Based on past experience and future expectations, the following actuarial assumption were changed as of January 1, 2020: The net investment return assumption was lowered from 7.50% to 7.30%.
+The mortality assumption for non-disabled participants was changed from the RP-2000 Employee and Healthy Annuitant Mortality Tables projected generationally using Scale BB to the RP-2014 Employee and Healthy Annuitant Mortality Tables projected generationally using Scale MP-2019.
+The mortality assumption for disabled participants was changed from the RP-2000 Healthy Annuitant Mortality Table set forward two years projected generationally using Scale BB to the RP-2014 Healthy Annuitant Mortality Table set forward two years projected generationally using Scale MP-2019. • The allowance for net 3(8)(c) payments added to the normal cost was removed and a liability for anticipated net 3(8)(c) payments of \$16.1 million was included in the liability for retired participants and beneficiaries to reflect the average net 3(8)(c) benefits paid in 2018 and 2019 and the average characteristics of retired participants and beneficiaries.